-- Follow the net scripts given below for operating in the event of an emergency. - If a repeater that we normally use for communications is damaged and inoperable, we may conduct the communications in simplex mode on the output frequency of that repeater.
-For example, MC-2 would be MC-12 (147.280 simplex) in the event of repeater failure.
-Alternatively, we may move to a different repeater. - All communications go through Net Control.
-Do not call a station directly without Net Control permission. - When checking into a net for the first time, use your personal FCC callsign using ITU phonetics followed by your tactical callsign.
-Thereafter, use only your tactical callsign to initiate a contact, then end the contact with your tactical and personal callsign. - We initiate contact in the format: "(station you are calling), (your callsign/)," then wait to be acknowledged. - Whenever possible, the net and traffic handling protocols of the NTS should be adhered to, including use of pro-words.
+- Follow the net guidelines given below for operating in the event of an emergency. - In the event of repeater failure, we may move to a different repeater.
+Alternatively, we may conduct the communications on a simplex frequency, possibly on the output frequency of the disabled repeater.
+For example, MC-2 would be MC-12 (147.280 simplex) . - All communications go through Net Control.
+Do not call a station directly without Net Control permission. - When checking into a net for the first time, use your personal FCC callsign using ITU phonetics followed by your tactical callsign if one has been assigned.
+Thereafter, use only your tactical callsign to initiate a contact, then end the contact with your tactical and